elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 Each of these categories benefits specifically from a subset of the global ecosystem.
 The core services can be accessed both upstream (for data providers and biocurators) and downstream (for tool developers and analytical end users).

-## For what can you use the FAIRtracks data management tool assembly?
+## For what can you use the FAIRtracks tool assembly?

-The FAIRtracks tool assembly can be used for a large number of applications; we summarise the main ones below following the steps of data life-cycle and focusing on the particular tools.
+The FAIRtracks tool assembly can be used for a large number of applications; we summarise the main ones below following the steps of the data life-cycle and focusing on particular tools.

 While the assembly does not include a tool for [Data Management Planning](dmp), the FAIRtracks metadata standard is registered in {%tool "fairsharing" %}
-and, thus, formally connected to a number of other standards and databases.
+and, thus, formally connected to several other standards and databases.
 The FAIRtracks standard can, thus, be selected on your Data Management Plan in all the instances of {% tool "data-stewardship-wizard" %} through the integration with FAIRsharing.